Last Updated: 29th March 2021

 Legitimate interest is one of the six lawful bases for processing personal data.
 Under Recital 47 of the GDPR, we must have a lawful basis in order to process personal data in line with the ‘lawfulness, fairness and transparency’ principle.

 We take our duty to process your personal data very seriously and believe very strongly in our customers’ right to privacy and adherence to legal and ethical standards.
-We are continually striving to provide an excellent service to you, our customers and business partners, to ensure long lasting relationships.
+We are continually striving to provide an excellent service to you, our customers, business partners and employees, to ensure long lasting relationships.
 This policy explains how we collect, manage, use and protect your personal data.

 Any information that you provide to us in the course of interacting with our business is held in strict confidence.